-New technology not in the present specifications shall have written approval from the SDE Pupil Transportation Program Coordinator prior to the bid, in collaboration with the School Bus Specifications Committee.
-A copy of any waiver granted should be included in the original bid specifications.
+New technology, excluding alternative fuels (see page 51), not in the present specifications shall have written approval from SDE Pupil Transportation prior to the bid, in collaboration with the School Bus Specifications Committee.
+No Supervisor should allow any aftermarket item that is not already approved on an Alabama School Bus to be installed without consulting ALSDE.
+A copy of any waiver granted shall be included in the original bid specifications.
 In considering such new technology, the following criteria must be met: